Extreme matrices or how an exponential map links classical and free extreme laws: Approaches to extremes

-We describe a thinning procedure applied to order statistics.
-Consider the following problem -- draw $m$ i.i.d. variables $\{ x_1,\cdots, x_{m} \}$ from parent PDF $p(x)$ and CDF $F(x)$, pick out the $n$ largest ones $\{ x_{(m)} \cdots x_{(m-n+1)} \}$ and look at their statistics.
+A thinning procedure applied to order statistics is to consider the following problem -- draw $m$ i.i.d. variables $\{ x_1,\cdots, x_{m} \}$ from parent PDF $p(x)$ and CDF $f(x)$, pick out the $n$ largest ones $\{ x_{(1)} \cdots x_{(n)} \}$ and look at their distribution.
 What will be the resulting probability density function (or PDF) and cumulative distribution function (or CDF)?
-We find the thinned CDF $\mathsf{F}^{(m)}_{k}$ of the $n$ largest values selected out of $m$ values as a normalized sum of $n$ terms given by Eq. \eqref{iid}:
+We find the thinned CDF $\mathbf{F}_{m,n}$ of the $n$ largest values selected out of $m$ values as a normalized sum of first $n$ order statistics given by Eq. \eqref{iid}: